Gain the tools to begin a personal financial plan and explore careers in investing

 - A short essay responding to the following prompt:

-- In 250 words or less, tell us about yourself and your learning style.
-What do you expect to gain and accomplish from this program?
+- In 250 words or less, tell us a little about yourself and your learning style.
+What do you expect to gain from the Investments course, and what do you hope to accomplish?
+Do you have any background in investments and financial topics?
+If so, please describe.

 - Proof of English proficiency – Citizens from non-English speaking countries ONLY (Citizens of the UK, Australia, New Zealand, Ireland, Singapore, and Canada are exempt from English Proficiency requirements):